Kenny-Moore/app-aurelia-fontawesome/README.md

 ```

-Explicit icon definition (this is pseudo-code, see examples below for more detail):
+Explicit icon definition (this is pseudo-code):

 ```javascript
 import faCoffee from '@fortawesome/fontawesome-free-solid/faCoffee'